Origin

 Meaning

-Literal translation as 'noble' or 'honourable'.
-In the Australian context, it connotes qualities of integrity, dignity, and esteem, often embraced for its cultural richness and positive connotations of nobility.
+Literal translation is 'noble' or 'honourable'.
+In Australian English contexts, it connotes qualities of dignity, respectability, and noble character, often associated with leadership or uprightness.

 Pronunciation